-House prices in EC1N, City Of London
+House prices in EC1N, London

-The median home in EC1N, City Of London has sold for £617,500 over the last three years — well above the ~£290,000 England & Wales average.
+The average house price in EC1N, London over the last three years is £737,296, with a median sold price of £617,500 — well above the ~£290,000 England & Wales norm.

-Sold prices in EC1N, City Of London
+Sold prices in EC1N, London

 Based on 45 sales recorded in the last three years (HM Land Registry).